Speech-Language Pathologist

 The specialization includes certified brain injury specialist.

 McCarthy became interested in the field when she was in sixth grade.
-Her cousin received speech therapy services from experts like Care First Rehab and McCarthy’s aunt let her tag along.
+Her cousin received speech therapy services and McCarthy’s aunt let her tag along.
 That early exposure made her aware of the career and she decided that was what she wanted to do when she grew up.

 McCarthy enjoys the problem-solving aspects of her work and that she can help people work through a disorder or deficit.